Meet the team

 Michael has had published a number of books and professional articles.
 His books Residential treatment: A co-operative, competency-based approach to program design (about "competency-based" approaches to adolescent treatment) and Creative strategies for school problems (both published by W. W. Norton & Co, New York) have been translated into German, French, Dutch, Arabic and Japanese.

-He was founding President of the Australasian Association for Solution-Focused Brief Therapy and is Editor of the Journal of Solution-Focused Brief Therapy and an Editorial Board member for the Journal of Psychologists in Schools.
+He was founding President of the Australasian Association for Solution-Focused Brief Therapy and was the founding Editor of the Journal of Solution-Focused Brief Therapy and is an Editorial Board member for the Journal of Psychologists in Schools.

 Frances is a registered psychologist and accredited psychology supervisor and has experience with Solution-Focused Brief Therapy in a variety of settings.